SECURITIES AND EXCHANGE COMMISSION

 The COVID-19 pandemic and health and safety measures intended to reduce its spread could adversely affect our business, results of operations, and financial condition.

 The COVID-19 pandemic has caused, and continues to cause, severe disruptions with wide ranging impacts to the global economy and everyday life.
 We expect that our business, results of operations, liquidity, cash flows, prospects, and our ability to achieve forward-looking targets and expectations could be materially and adversely affected for at least the duration of the COVID-19 pandemic and likely longer.
 This could also cause significant volatility in the trading prices of our securities.
-The extent of the impact of the COVID-19 pandemic will depend on future developments, including the duration, severity and spread of the pandemic, health and safety actions taken to contain its spread and how quickly and to what extent normal economic and operating conditions can resume.
+The extent of the impact of the COVID-19 pandemic will depend on future developments, including the duration, severity and spread of the pandemic (including future variants), health and safety actions taken to contain its spread and how quickly and to what extent normal economic and operating conditions can resume.
 Additionally, the COVID-19 pandemic could increase the magnitude of many of the other risks described in this Annual Report on Form 10-K and our other SEC filings and may have other adverse effects on our operations that we are not currently able to predict.

 The scale and magnitude of adverse impacts could depend on, among other factors: